xingzaizhailu/Learning/python/python_tutorial.md

     ...     print(w, len(w))
 ```

-If you need to modify the sequence you are iterating over while inside the loop (for example to
-duplicate selected items), it is recommended that you first make a copy.
+If you need to modify the sequence you are iterating over while inside the loop (for example to duplicate selected items), it is recommended that you first make a copy.

 ``` shell
     >>> for w in words[:]:  # Loop over a slice copy of the entire list.
     ...     if len(w) > 6:
     ...         words.insert(0, w)
 ```
-With for w in words:, the example would attempt to create an infinite list, inserting defenestrate
-over and over again.
+With `for w in words:`, the example would attempt to create an infinite list, inserting defenestrate over and over again.

-### The range() Function
+### The `range()` Function
 When you do need to iterate over a sequence of numbers
 range(5): 0 - 4
 range(5, 10): 5 - 9